World Cup 1954

-Kupfer was one of two FC Schweinfurt 05 players featured in the Breslau Elf that beat Denmark 8:0 in 1937.
-Kupfer was one of the best half backs in the history of German football and is the only player to have played Germany’s last international game before the end of World War II (played in 1942) and the first one after the war (in 1950).
+Andreas Kupfer was one of two FC Schweinfurt 05 players featured in the Breslau Elf that beat Denmark 8:0 in 1937.
+Kupfer was one of the best half backs in the history of German football and is the only player to have played Germany’s last international game before the end of World War II (played in 1942) and the first one after the war in 1950.

 Haller was one of the best midfielders in the world in the 1960's.
 In 1966, he helped West Germany to reach the World Cup Final in 1966, forming one of the best midfield of the tournament.
 He also went to the 1962 World Cup in Chile and the 1970 World Cup Finals in Mexico.
 He started with Augsburg in 1957.
 He was also known for his spells in Italy, playing for Bologna and Juventus.

 CM: Horst Szymaniak

 Horst Szymaniak was one of West Germany's greatest midfielders.
 He played 43 times for the national team.
 He went to the World Cup Finals in 1958 and 1962, but was omitted by Helmut Schön from his 1966 squad.
 He played for SpVgg Erkenschwick, Wuppertaler SV, Karlsruher SC, Calcio Catania, F.C.
 Internazionale Milano, A.S.
 Varese 1910, and Tasmania 1900 Berlin.
 He joined Inter Milan in 1962 at a time when Serie A clubs seldom signed German players.

-Szepan is one of Germany's greatest midfielder.
+Fritz Szepan is one of Germany's greatest midfielder.
 He played in both 1934 and 1938 World Cup Finals.
-In 1938, Szepan was named captain of the "Unified Germany" team shortly after the Anschluss at the 1936 World Cup Finals.
+In 1938, Szepan was named captain of the "Unified Germany" team shortly after the Anschluss at the 1938 World Cup Finals.
 He was also the captain of the 1934 team.
 He played his entire career with Schalke 04.
 He was voted as the club's greatest ever player.
 He formed a famous a partnership with Ernst Kuzorra at the club.

 RW: Ernest Lehner '